Lent is upon us again.

 Oh, those walls, those shields… I know what they are.
 I’ve lived with them for 32 years.
 The extra weight of protection.
 The sarcasm.
 The toughness.
 The “at arm’s length.”
 The list is long.
 What I do know is that these walls keep me closed to love and keep me from truly pursuing my womanhood fully.

 Yes, I am a woman.
 Yes, I do many feminine things, but I never have embraced my femininity.
 To embrace that part of myself, I have to let go of some fears and lies.
 I have to unfold and let that 8 year old girl, still innocent, who loved flowers and kittens and dolls and dresses grow up outside that room that I’ve protected her in and let her experience life out here, come what may.

 I’m still not certain what any of this means for the next forty days.
 Lest you think I will start wearing lace and hot pink… you would be mistaken.
 I don’t know that this is what that is about.
-What I do know is that as these walls fall down, I will know God more intimately than I ever have before, because he has the all-access pass now.
-That’s what I desire most, is to be everything he created me to be, and that, includes the role of woman.
-Whatever that means.
+What I do know is that as these walls fall down, I will know myself more intimately than I ever have before.

-What I have discovered by re-examining the past few weeks, though, is that I find myself discovering more what it means to be a woman by being book-ended by two people who know how to be godly men.
-God has so used that and set me up to be in this place of vulnerability and change, well guarded.
+What I have discovered by re-examining the past few weeks, though, is that I find myself discovering more what it means to be a woman by being book-ended by two people who know how to treat someone who is vulnerable and in the midst of change.

-As the walls fall down, the more I am able to freely give of myself and God is using that in creative ways, and I look forward to that over the next forty days as well.
+As the walls fall down, the more I am able to freely give of myself in creative ways, and I look forward to that over the next forty days as well.

-I go to sleep tonight so grateful, so encouraged, so hopeful, knowing God is faithful and with him all things are possible.
+I go to sleep tonight so grateful, so encouraged and hopeful.